4K ULTRA HD REVIEW / HDR SCREENSHOTS

 ― Bill Kelley III, High-Def Watch producer

-(1) Terry watches after Joey’s rooftop pigeons.
-(2&3) Charley Malloy is pressured by Friendly to keep Terry from testifying in front of the Crime Commission.
+(1) Terry looks after Joey’s pigeons.
+(2&3) Charley Malloy is pressured to keep Terry from testifying for the Crime Commission.
 (4) Terry tells his brother, “I coulda been a contender.
 I coulda been somebody, instead of a bum, which is what I am, let’s face it.”
-(5) Terry and Edie escape down an alleyway from a truck.
+(5) Terry and Edie escape down an alleyway.

-(1&2) Terry testifies about Johnny Friendly’s involvement in the death of Joey Doyle.
-(3-5) Terry is back on the docks with dozens of other longshoremen looking for work as Friendly threatens Terry.
+(1&2) Terry testifies about Johnny Friendly's part in Joey Doyle's death.
+(3-5) Terry returns to the docks with dozens of other longshoremen to look for work as Friendly threatens him.